fergmack/my_cv/README.md

 +447754 218 089

-I am a Data Analyst with 8+ years experience, currently contracting at Facebook/Meta in Enterprise Learning Operations.
-I have previously contracted as a Data Analyst at Google for two years, in addition to having data engineering experience.
+I am a Data Analyst with 8+ years experience, currently contracting at Facebook / Meta in Enterprise Learning Operations.
+Experienced working with complex financial and click-stream user data.
+I have previously worked as a Data Analyst at Google for two years, in addition to having data engineering experience.

 ## Technical Skills: